google/hyou/docs/index.rst

       Creates a new spreadsheet, and returns a :py:class:`Spreadsheet` instance.

-      :param str/unicode title: The title of a new spreadsheet.
+      :param str title: The title of a new spreadsheet.
       :param int rows: The number of rows of a new spreadsheet.
       :param int cols: The number of cols of a new spreadsheet.